Each case is handled personally by a law firm partner.

 We offer free consultations, and make both home or hospital visits if needed.

-At SSJM Family Law, our divorce attorneys have extensive knowledge and experience handling divorce and family law cases.
-In fact, attorney Abraham Kant has devoted his entire career to family law.
+At SSJM Family Law, our divorce lawyers in Austin have extensive knowledge and experience handling divorce and family law cases.
+In fact, Austin family lawyer Abraham Kant has devoted his entire career to practicing family law in Texas.
 Mr. Kant understands the importance of all family cases and is willing to be aggressive when necessary to fight for your needs.
 He also realizes that the proceedings can have an enormous effect on your life and will respect that by working tirelessly and compassionately for you.

-If you find yourself faced with a divorce or any other family law issue, contact attorney Abraham Kant at SSJM Family Law today.
-The right divorce attorney can play a huge role in the divorce process by giving you the peace of mind necessary to make decisions on your own behalf.
+If you find yourself faced with a divorce or any other family law issue, contact Austin attorney Abraham Kant at SSJM Family Law today.
+The right divorce lawyer in Austin can play a huge role in the divorce process by giving you the peace of mind necessary to make decisions on your own behalf.
 Call today for a free confidential case evaluation to see how we can help.

 Divorce is one of the more common types of family law matters, yet no two divorce cases are exactly the same.
 The process can be simple and streamlined in some, while complex and extremely contentious in others.